Dr. Giorgio Gagliardi collaborated with the second study group on Medjugorje (1985) and was the scientific coordinator of the third one (1998).

 [Carlo Silini, L'intervista - Giorgio Gagliardi: "No, sulle estasi sincronizzate mentivano.
 Lo abbiamo dimostrato sfasando gli orologi", "Corriere del Ticino", 12 June 2017, p.
 3]

 In this video (subtitled in English), Dr. Giorgio Gagliardi is speaking of the "ecstasies" of the visionaries of Medjugorje, during the program 30 Denari, broadcasted on March 8, 2011 by Espansione TV (from Como, Italy).
-Select: Settings (the toothed or CC icon) > Subtitles > English:
+For English subtitles, select the relevant function in the player bar: